ibm-messaging/kafka-connect-mq-source/README.md

 Once built, the output is a single JAR called `target/kafka-connect-mq-source-<version>-jar-with-dependencies.jar` which contains all of the required dependencies.

+**NOTE:** With the 2.0.0 release the base Kafka Connect library has been updated from 2.6.0 to 3.4.0 to enable the implementation of the exactly-once delivery.

 ## Running the connector

 For step-by-step instructions, see the following guides for running the connector: